matthewfishermv/Statistics-with-R/Hypothesis-Testing/Index.md

 We have said that a hypothesis is a statement about a population.
 An example would be "the mean test score for statistics students is 87.5".
 In statistics, rather than test such a statement directly, we formulate a null hypothesis.
 The **null hypothesis** is a statement of *no effect* or *no difference*.
 An example of a null hypothesis would be "the mean test score for statistics students is not 87.5".
 We assume that the null hypothesis is true and set out to prove otherwise.

 The null hypothesis is denoted H<sub>0</sub>.
 We set out to show that the null hypothesis is not true and that, instead, an alternative is true.
 The statistical statement we are interested in making is captured in the **alternative hypothesis**, denoted H<sub>1</sub>.
 The objective for hypothesis testing is to show whether we can reject H<sub>0</sub> in favor of H<sub>1</sub> with a selected level of confidence.
+In short, we determine whether the null hypothesis is reasonable given the available data [[7]](#references).

 ### Procedure for Hypothesis Testing